Anglo-French Survey (1784–1790): Cassini's memoir

 Late in life, when he was 57, Roy was granted the opportunity to establish his lasting reputation in the world of geodesy.
 The opening came from a completely unexpected direction.
-In 1783 Cassini de Thury addressed a memoir to the Royal Society in which he expressed grave reservations of the measurements of latitude and longitude which had been undertaken at Greenwich Observatory.
+In 1783 the director of the Paris Observatory, Cassini de Thury, addressed a memoir to the Royal Society in London, in which he expressed grave reservations about the latitude and longitude measurements undertaken at the Royal Greenwich Observatory.
 He suggested that the correct values might be found by combining the Paris Observatory figures with a precise trigonometric survey between the two observatories.
 (The French surveys had already been carried out in the course of the preparation of the map of France.)
-This criticism was roundly rejected by Nevil Maskelyne who was convinced of the accuracy of the Greenwich measurements but, at the same time, he realised that Cassini's memoir provided a means of promoting government funding for a survey which would be valuable in its own right.
+This criticism was roundly rejected by the English Astronomer Royal Nevil Maskelyne, who was convinced of the accuracy of the Greenwich measurements but, at the same time, he realised that Cassini's memoir provided a means of promoting government funding for a survey which would be valuable in its own right.
 Approval was granted and Sir Joseph Banks, president of the Royal Society, proposed that Roy should lead the project.
-Roy gladly accepted and set matters in motion by submitting to the Crown a grossly-underestimated budget for manpower (by far the largest element) and new precision instruments to be constructed by Jesse Ramsden.
+Roy gladly accepted and set matters in motion by submitting to the Crown a grossly underestimated budget for manpower (by far the largest element) and new precision instruments to be constructed by Jesse Ramsden.
 The whole project is described in Roy's three large articles in the Philosophical Transactions of the Royal Society of London in 1785, 1787 and 1790.